kdu-insight-centre-nuig/textcat/README.md

 ## Description

-This is a of Java Text Categorizing Library by The Knowledge Discovery Unit (KDU), Insight Centre for Data Analytics, National University of Ireland, Galway.
+This is a fork of Java Text Categorizing Library by The Knowledge Discovery Unit (KDU), Insight Centre for Data Analytics, National University of Ireland, Galway.
+Based on the original available at http://textcat.sourceforge.net/.

 ## Rationale for Fork